Mission and goals

 Teaching is based on motivated and competent employees and cooperation with companies.
 College graduates are enterprising, ambitious and highly valued in the labor market.
 Virumaa College is responsible for promoting the growth of the younger generation of engineers and developing the technical culture in Ida-Virumaa.

-TalTech Virumaa College goals:
+About the history of TalTech Virumaa College

 In 1959, in the building of chemical and mining technical school in Kohtla-Järve, the consulting office of TPI (Tallinn Polytechnic Institute) started its work, where mining department of TPI also worked for several years.
 Alexei Varkki, teacher of Russian language and literature at the technical school, was appointed head of the consultancy.
 In 1962 A.Varkki was elected the Second Secretary of the Party Committee and Ellen Pupp became the head of the consultating office.